 - (i) The institution is responsible for implementing risk quantification methodologies that are adequate for its individual circumstances under both the economic and normative perspectives.
 In addition, the institution is expected to use adequate methodologies for quantifying the potential future changes in own funds and TREA in its adverse scenarios under the normative perspective.
-The institution is expected to apply a high level of conservatism under both perspectives. - (ii) The key parameters and assumptions are expected to be consistent throughout the group and between risk types.
+The institution is expected to apply a high level of conservatism under both perspectives to ensure that rare/tail events are considered appropriately. - (ii) The key parameters and assumptions are expected to be consistent throughout the group and between risk types.
 All risk quantification methodologies are expected to be subject to independent internal validation.
 The institution is expected to establish and implement an effective data quality framework.